Single Agent Robust Deep Reinforcement Learning for Bus Fleet Control: Related work

+Our work addresses these limitations by developing a learning architecture compatible with flexible scheduling and dynamic fleet sizes.
+Traditional bus control strategies often fail to fully account for the inherent uncertainties in urban transit systems, such as fluctuating passenger demand and stochastic travel times.
+To address this, recent research has shifted toward robust decision-making frameworks.
+For instance, \cite{Zheng2024RobustNonlinearBusSpeedControl} developed a robust nonlinear decision mapping approach for online bus speed control under uncertainty, which was further extended by \cite{Liu2024RobustBus} into a bi-objective optimization framework that accounts for both implementation errors and traffic volatility.
+While these approaches demonstrate the efficacy of robust mapping in speed regulation, they often rely on static control laws.
+In contrast, our work leverages the adaptive nature of SAC to learn a robust station-based holding policy, explicitly tailored to handle the complex dynamics of bidirectional, timetabled networks under extreme stochastic conditions.

-\subsection{Reinforcement Learning Approaches in Transit Systems}
+\subsection{Reinforcement learning approaches in transit systems}

-Reinforcement learning, particularly MARL, has been a prominent tool for optimizing transit operations under stochastic passenger demand and traffic fluctuations.
-Notably,\cite{wang2021reducing} and\cite{menda2019deep} introduced asynchronous MARL frameworks capable of handling event-driven control through macro-actions, which significantly reduce policy horizon complexity.
-These efforts have been extended in hierarchical MARL studies such as\cite{yu2024mitigating}, where high-level agents coordinate holding and acceleration actions under a decentralized paradigm.
+Reinforcement learning, particularly MARL, has emerged as a prominent tool for optimizing transit operations under stochastic passenger demand and traffic fluctuations.
+Notably, \cite{wang2021reducing} and \cite{Menda2019EventDriven} introduced asynchronous MARL frameworks designed to handle event-driven control through macro-actions, thereby significantly reducing policy horizon complexity.
+These efforts have been extended in hierarchical MARL studies such as \cite{Yu2024HMARL}, where high-level agents coordinate holding and acceleration actions within a decentralized paradigm.

-Despite these advancements, MARL approaches suffer from scalability and data imbalance issues, especially when vehicles appear sporadically across time or operate under temporally sparse policies.
-This phenomenon, frequently observed during peak-only deployments or irregular schedules, leads to convergence instability and sample inefficiency\cite{tang2024robust}.
-Hierarchical and curriculum-based RL frameworks\cite{tang2024robust, chen2020robust} have been proposed to address these issues, yet often require domain-specific design and expert priors.
+Despite these advancements, MARL approaches often encounter scalability and data imbalance issues, especially when vehicles operate sporadically or are governed by temporally sparse policies.
+This phenomenon, frequently observed during peak-only deployments or irregular schedules, leads to convergence instability and sample inefficiency~\cite{wang2021reducing}.
+While hierarchical and curriculum-based RL frameworks~\cite{Tang2024SmartCities, Yu2024HMARL} have been proposed to address these issues, they often require extensive domain-specific design and expert priors.

-By contrast, our work leverages a single-agent RL architecture with explicit encoding of categorical identifiers (e.g., time period, direction), enabling uniform policy learning across all vehicles regardless of deployment frequency.
-This transformation mitigates data imbalance and improves generalization without necessitating multiple cooperating agents.
+In contrast, our work leverages a single-agent RL architecture with explicit encoding of categorical identifiers (e.g., time period, direction), enabling uniform policy learning across all vehicles regardless of deployment frequency.
+This transformation effectively mitigates data imbalance and improves generalization without necessitating multiple cooperating agents.

-\subsection{Single-Agent Soft Actor-Critic and Robustness Guarantees}
+\subsection{Single-agent soft actor-critic and robustness guarantees}